Right to buy

-If you would like to know more about your rights under the Data Protection law, and what you should expect, visit the Information Commissioner's website: https://ico.org.uk/
+If you would like to know more about your rights under the Data Protection law, and what you should expect from us, visit the Information Commissioner's website.

-If you have any concerns regarding any privacy practices or about exercising your Data Protection rights, you may contact the Information Commissioner's Office:
+If you have any concerns regarding our privacy practices or about exercising your Data Protection rights, you may contact the Information Commissioner's Office:

 Information Commissioner's Office

 Wycliffe House, Water Lane